Suboxone Clinics in Kansas

 Prairie View Inc Newton - Newton, KS

-Prairie View Inc Newton is a suboxone drug treatment center in Newton, Kansas situated in the 67114 zip code.
+Prairie View Inc Newton is a suboxone drug treatment center in Newton, KS situated in the 67114 zip code.

 Location: 1901 East 1st Street, Newton, KS 67114 in Harvey County